Italy economy ministry calls for change of approach in EU

 ROME Italian Economy Minister Pier Carlo Padoan called on Friday for a "serious, non-ideological" discussion of the problem of growth in Europe as the government in Rome pressed its drive for a change in emphasis in EU economic policy.

-Speaking at a conference in Rome, Padoan said a more serious discussion of Europe's generally anemic growth record was needed as well as a change of approach.
+Speaking at a conference in Rome, Padoan said a more serious discussion of Europe's generally anaemic growth record was needed as well as a change of approach.

 "I think it is the moment to say that the direction of the economic policy agenda in Europe has to change," he said.